amleshkashyap/pintos/src/userprog/README.md

 ## Functions
   * process\_execute
     - Takes a filename as the argument, makes a copy of the file in a new page.
-    - Creates a new thread with start\_process and the above copy of file as argument - fFrees the new page if there was an error
+    - Creates a new thread with start\_process and the above copy of file as argument - Frees the new page if there was an error

   * start\_process
     - Takes the filename as an argument